Published on June 2nd 2022 by Scholastic in the UK and October 11th 2022 in the US by Lee and Low

 “Dassu explores themes such as racism, identity, heroism and male aggression in this gripping novel, which asks the reader to think about the nature of bravery and what rights we should fight for.”

-Editor’s Choice, The Bookseller – The UK’s definitive book industry magazine and website
+The Bookseller (the UK’s definitive book industry magazine and website) Editor’s Choice

 “A compelling read… BOY, EVERYWHERE was a stunning debut and FIGHT BACK, her brilliant sophomore novel, firmly establishes A. M. Dassu as a major, much needed voice in UK children’s fiction.”
 Alex Wheatle, award-winning author of Cane Warriors and Crongton Knights, whose life is now an episode of Steve McQueen’s hit series Small Axe